Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: Use cases and method overview

 While LO accuracy is no longer the standard for particle-physics phenomenology, tree-level amplitudes continue to be of critical interest.
 For example, in Refs.~\cite{Hoche:2019flt,Bothmann:2022thx}, it has been found that, for typical theoretical predictions, a fair share of the total amount of CPU time is spent in evaluating tree-level matrix elements.
 Also, for fixed-order predictions, tree-level amplitudes are needed for subtraction terms or real radiations and thus play a crucial role, in particular regarding to their numerical stability.

-In additions to these well known use cases, the generalised unitarity method~\cite{Bern:1994zx, Bern:1994cg, Bern:1997sc, Britto:2004nc} in its numerical \cite{Ellis:2007br, Giele:2008ve, Berger:2008sj} and multi-loop \cite{Ita:2015tya, Abreu:2017idw, Abreu:2017xsl} formulation, also requires the fast and reliable evaluation of tree amplitudes, usually through Berends-Giele recursion \cite{Berends:1987me}.
+In additions to these well known use cases, the generalised unitarity method~\cite{Bern:1994zx, Bern:1994cg, Bern:1997sc, Britto:2004nc} in its numerical \cite{Ellis:2007br, Giele:2008ve, Berger:2008sj} and multi-loop \cite{Abreu:2017idw, Abreu:2017xsl} formulation,\footnote{For earlier analytical developments and applications, see Refs.~\cite{Gluza:2010ws, Badger:2012dp, Badger:2013gxa, Ita:2015tya, Badger:2015lda} and references therein.} also requires the fast and reliable evaluation of tree amplitudes, usually through Berends-Giele recursion \cite{Berends:1987me}.
 In the following, we summarise this method to compute multi-loop amplitudes, as implemented in the computer code {\sc Caravel}~\cite{Abreu:2020xvt}.

 In general, the non-colour part of an amplitude can be written as

 where the set $\Delta$ contains all propagator structures $\Gamma$ while $M_\Gamma$ is the full set of master integrals associated to $\Gamma$.
 The master integrals are thus $\mathcal{I}_{\Gamma, i}$ while the coefficients $c_{\Gamma, i}$ are functions of the kinematic invariants.
 The corresponding integrand, with $\ell_l$ the set of $L$ loop momenta, can be further parametrised as